OfflineIMAP/offlineimap/docs/MANUAL.rst

 in each account, close keep alive connections, remove locks on the accounts and exit.
 It may take up to 10 seconds, if autorefresh option is used.

+SIGQUIT dumps stack traces for all threads and tries to dump process core.

 Folder filtering and nametrans
 ==============================